SECTION II – THEORIES OF CRIME AND DEVIANCE

 After completing this module, you should be able to:

-• summarize the policy implications derived from learning, control, and labeling theories of crime.
+- explain the policy implications arising from social learning, control, and labeling theories.

 Summary